yairm210/Unciv/Mods.md

 - Base Ruleset mods - these replace the entire existing ruleset - tech tree, units, policies, nations etc - to give an entirely different experience than the base game.
 These generally require quite a bit of work, but give a whole new experience, and so are the most popular.

+Creating and editing mods from your phone is NOT RECOMMENDED - it's *much easier* using a desktop device!

 ## Mod components